MicrosoftDocs/azure-docs/articles/digital-twins/concepts-service-limits.md

 ## Management API limits

 - 100 requests per second to Management API
 - A single Management API query can return up to 1000 objects.

+> [!IMPORTANT]
-If you exceed this limit, you will receive an error and will need to simplify your query.
+> If you exceed the 1000 object limit, you will receive an error and will need to simplify your query.

 ## UDF Rate limits

-The following limits apply in aggregate to all of the UDFs running within your Azure Digital Twins instance:
+The following limits apply in aggregate to all of the user-defined functions running within your Azure Digital Twins instance:

 - 400 client library calls per second
 - 100 SendNotification calls per second

->[!NOTE]
+> [!NOTE]
->The following actions may cause additional rate limits to be applied temporarily:
+> The following actions may cause additional rate limits to be applied temporarily:

-- Topology object metadata edits
+> - Topology object metadata edits
-- UDF definition updates
+> - UDF definition updates
-- Devices sending telemetry for the first time
+> - Devices sending telemetry for the first time

 ## Device Telemetry limits

-- In aggregate, devices may send up to 100 messages per second to Azure Digital Twins
+In aggregate, your devices may send up to 100 messages per second to your Azure Digital Twins instance.

 ## Next steps